top of page

 AF Ensemble is an art foundation with the intention to amplify a moment of schoonheid, where inner and outer beauty come into alignment.
 The foundation awards a moment of schoonheid once every three to five years, as experienced in the fields of visual art, performance, and contemporary dance.
 Rather than honouring individuals, objects, or ideas, AF Ensemble recognises and celebrates moments.
 Each awarded moment becomes the starting point for a new collaborative art project with the artist(s), with the intention of carrying that moment into the future.

 The foundation was established by Ard Huizing and Frances de Rijck van der Gracht as part of their legacy, before their passing in 2022 and 2023.
-It emerged from our shared inquiry into the value of art, a mutual appreciation for schoonheidin the arts, and the devoted patronage Ard and Frances offered.
+It emerged from our shared inquiry into the value of art, a mutual appreciation for schoonheid the arts, and the devoted patronage Ard and Frances offered through their involvement with the art foundation Outset, which I led for four years.
+I now lead AF Ensemble as both director and treasurer, working closely with a board that includes a member of Frances’ family, whose business insight serves as a trusted sounding board.

 In 2023, AF Ensemble awarded the philosophy of Hardcore Heritage, embodied in several key works by RAAAF, including Bunker 599, Still Life and Deltawerk.
 Rather than preserving heritage through conservation, Hardcore Heritage proposes transformation: by breaking open a structure, such as cutting through concrete, the work is redefined, made accessible, and given new relevance.
 In collaboration with RAAAF, we defined a new project that deepens and amplifies their philosophy of Hardcore Heritage.
 The project was unveiled in a pre-launch in September 2024 at Het HEM for the close circle of Frances and Ard.
-The official launch of AF Ensemble is scheduled for early 2026.
+The official launch of AF Ensemble is scheduled for 2026.

 OUTSET